jackyhohs/jackyhohs.github.io/projects.md

 </p>

 <p>
-[Dank Hunt](https://github.com/jackyhohs/Dank-Hunt) is a project I worked on for my Python class.
+<a href="https://github.com/jackyhohs/Dank-Hunt">Dank Hunt</a> is a project I worked on for my Python class.
 It's a simple point and click game based on Duck Hunt, with some modifications.
 </p>